joowon-byun/demo-klaytn-chainlink/README.md

 ### Running a Chainlink Node

 These steps involves running a Chainlink node in a local environment.
-(To run a chainlink node from a docker container, checkout [developer documentation](https://docs.chain.link/docs/running-a-chainlink-node).)
+(To run a chainlink node from a docker container, checkout [Chainlink developer documentation](https://docs.chain.link/docs/running-a-chainlink-node).)
 ```
 git clone git@github.com:smartcontractkit/chainlink.git
 cd chainlink